bigaidream/tech-blog/2016/thoughts-hyperparameter.md

 >Choose an 'important question' - that is, one that addresses a fundamental issue in the field; these questions might or might not be 'trendy'.
 Note that trendy areas are inevitably (and often inappropriately) competitive, and that future trends are not always predictable.

-Nancy Rothwell, Choices in neuroscience careers, Nature Reviews, 2008.
+[Choices in neuroscience careers](http://www.nature.com/nrn/journal/v9/n5/full/nrn2386.html), Nature Reviews Neuroscience, 2008, Tamas Bartfai, Tom Insel, Gord Fishell & Nancy Rothwell.